faryon93/hlswatch/README.md

 2. A REST endpoint is exposed on the address/port configured in ```common.listen```.
 A JSON object can be accessed at ```/stats```, which contains the current viewer numbers for each stream.

-At least [Go 1.8](https://golang.org/doc/devel/release.html#go1.8) is required to build hlswatch.

-Keep in mind that this piece of software hasn't been tested in production!
+**Keep in mind that this piece of software hasn't been tested in production!**

+## Building
+The Go application is built as part of the Docker image build process.
+In order to build a fresh copy of *hlswatch* you just have to enter:

+    $: docker build -t faryon93/hlswatch .

 ## Configuration
 Per default hlswatch uses ```/etc/hlswatch/hlswatch.conf``` as configuration file.
 If you want to change this path, just call hlswatch with your configuration file as the first argument.